irokin/GPFL/README.md

 ```
 where option `-c` specifies the location of the GPFL configuration file, and `-r` executes the chain of rule learning, application and evaluation for link prediction.

-Once the program finishes, results will be saved to folder `data/UWCSE/ins3-car3`.
-Now navigate to the result folder, file `rules.txt` stores all of the learned rules.
+Once the program finishes, results will be saved at folder `data/UWCSE/ins3-car3`.
+Now navigate to the result folder, file `rules.txt` records all learned rules.
 To get the top rules, run following command to sort rules by quality:
 ```
 gradle run --args="-or data/UWCSE/ins3-car3"
 ```